This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 What is Salsa Macha?

-Salsa macha is one of my favorite condiments/seasoning bases.
+Salsa Macha is one of my favorite condiments/seasoning bases.
 If you've never had it, it's worth adding to your pantry or spice cabinet.

 Salsa macha is a Mexican condiment made from dried chilies, oil, nuts, and spices.
 It is typically a dark red color and has a smoky, slightly spicy flavor.
 It can be used as a dip or as a sauce for various dishes such as tacos, tamales and tostadas.
 It is also popularly used as a marinade for meats.